You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 It is spread onto the soil like any granular fertilizer at a ratio of 10 pounds of bone meal to 100 square feet of soil.

-Some manufacturers include other nutrients in with the bone meal which may reduce the need for those nutrients.
+Some manufacturers include other nutrients in the bone meal which may reduce the need for those nutrients.
 It can be purchased at any garden center, home improvement store, or online retailer.